TheMilkies/Cate/readme.md

 **Cate will change a lot in the following days, look out for updates that *might* break your project**

 - Cate was written by a beginner programmer and its codebase is terrible.
-- It currently doesn't support threading.
+- It currently doesn't support changing the amount of threads (defaults to 4 with no way to change)
 - No Windows support.
 - Cate uses robin_hood hashing, since it's 20% more efficient (on average)